ReScience/rescience.github.io/05-FAQ.md

 ## Are there any publication fees ?

 No. Re**Science** promotes open access and relies on the volunteer work of editors and reviewers.
-And the free hosting by github.
+And the free hosting by GitHub.

 ## Can I submit a paper using proprietary tools such as Matlab ?